Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 * Authenticate against the service
 * Get chat completions
 * Get embeddings
+* Generate an image from a text prompt

 Note that for inference of OpenAI models hosted on azure you should be using the [OpenAI Python client library](https://github.com/openai/openai-python) instead of this client.